 Juvenile Lifer Resentencings

-In 2012, the United Supreme Court decided Montgomery v.
-Louisiana and the approximately 2500 people who had been sentenced to life without parole as a mandatory sentence for crimes that occurred before they were 18 needed to be resentenced.
-Pennsylvania had the largest number of so-called juvenile lifers of any state--500--and Philadelphia had the largest number of any municipality with over 300.
+In 2012, the United States Supreme Court decided Miller v.
+Alabama and in 2016 they decided a subsequent case Montgomery v.
+Louisiana.
+In these landmark cases the court ruled that nearly 2500 people who had been sentenced to life without parole as a mandatory sentence for crimes that occurred before they were 18 needed to be resentenced.
+Pennsylvania had the largest number of so-called juvenile lifers of any state--500--and Philadelphia had the largest number of any municipality in the county with over 300.
 Amistad Law Project, along with Abolitionist Law Center, represented two of these people in their fights to get resentenced and come home to their communities.

 Commonwealth v.
 Marshall

 Former District Attorney Seth Williams' office wanted Kerry Marshall to serve another 5 years in prison for a total of 35 years before he became parole eligible.
-Amistad prepared a comprehensive mitigation report showing that Mr. Marshall could safely be released.
+Amistad Law Project and Abolitionist Law Center prepared a comprehensive mitigation report showing that Mr. Marshall could safely be released.
 Additionally, Amistad organized an interactive exhibit called "People Change, People Change the World" that highlighted Mr. Marshall's extensive human rights activism, the history of movements for human rights in Pennsylvania, and his deep remorse for having taken a life.

 In court, Mr. Marshall was resentenced to 30 years to life and was parole eligible approximately 5 months later.
 He has since received parole and we eagerly await his return to the community after her serves an unrelated federal sentence.